RaphaelDeLaGhetto/grunt-init-gebo/README.md

 grunt-init-gebo
 ===============

-This software, in conjunction with grunt-init, creates a ready-to-deploy/develop Express server with traditional and OAuth2 authentication, all preconfigured.
+This software, in conjunction with grunt-init, creates a ready-to-deploy/develop AngularJS app delivery system with OAuth2, all preconfigured.

 ## Getting Started